China's SHEIN set to raise $2 bln, eyes US IPO later this year -sources

 SHEIN's IPO plans are set to be closely watched after China last month introduced new rules laying out how companies can list overseas.
 Those rules followed a regulatory crackdown that has slowed U.S. listings by Chinese companies to a trickle.

-Chinese companies raised only some $230 million in U.S. listings last year, a massive drop from $12.9 billion in 2021, according to Refinitiv data.
+Chinese companies raised only around $230 million in U.S. listings last year, a massive drop from $12.9 billion in 2021, according to Refinitiv data.

 It was not immediately clear if SHEIN is planning to officially seek Chinese regulatory approval for its IPO.